apache/systemds/src/main/python/docs/source/getting_started/install.rst

 Source
 ------

-To Install from source involves three steps.
+To Install from source involves multiple steps.

 Install Dependencies